eytandomany/SPC/README.md

 - Tmax (stop temperature) is not included in the temperature array (similar to Python ```range```).

+- Included *WriteEdges* boolean parameter (defaul False).
+If True, the \*.edges/\*.mst/\*.K file is created as in the original SPC.
+Added aswell *PrintParam* parameter in the legacy SW.c code.

+- Reduces/removes console ouputs.

 ## Original SPC Citation

 Blatt, M., Wiseman, S., & Domany, E. (1996).
 Superparamagnetic clustering of data.
 Physical review letters, 76(18), 3251.